 The SQL Series will help you gain a full understanding of this universal programming language.
 You'll start by learning key concepts and move on to more advanced topics as you progress through the lessons.
 By the end of the series, you'll have a solid working knowledge of SQL.

-In this course, you'll learn about the basic structure of relational databases and how to read and write simple and complex SQL statements and advanced data manipulation techniques.
-By the end of this course, you'll have a solid working knowledge of structured query language.
-You'll feel confident in your ability to write SQL queries to create tables; retrieve data from single or multiple tables; delete, insert, and update data in a database; and gather significant statistics from data stored in a database; and more.
+Start with the key concepts of SQL as you learn about the basic structure of relational databases and how to write simple and complex SQL statements.
+You'll learn to write queries to create tables; retrieve data from single or multiple tables; delete, insert, and update data in a database; gather significant statistics from data stored in a database; and more.
 Your new skills with databases will enhance your competitiveness in the technical fields of software development and database administration.

 Series bundles are not eligible for partial drops or refunds.
 Transfers to other open sessions of the same course are available.
 Please refer to your school for additional details regarding drops, transfers, and refunds on Series bundles.

 Lesson 1: Introduction to Database Design and SQL

 Lesson 6: Designing Data Rows

 Lesson 7: Getting Data From Two Tables

 Lesson 9: Keeping the Database Up to Date

 Lesson 11: SQL Views

 Lesson 12: Maximize Database Integrity and Performance